 You should have online backups, offline backups, remote backups and remote copies of all these backups!

 Only then you can say you have enough backups 🙂

-UpdraftPlus, has built in remote backup capability and can be thoroughly customized with plugins.
+The only backup tool for WordPress I trust is UpdraftPlus.
+It has built in remote backup (with scheduling) capability and can be thoroughly customized with add-ons.

 One person's "paranoia" is another person's "engineering redundancy

 Before you start implementing any of the steps below to secure your website, it’s a good idea to scan it for malware.
 Doing this first helps in several ways: